bobsbeenjamin/MTG/README.md

 # MTG
-An all-HTML (and JavaScript) way to play Magic
+An all-HTML (and JavaScript) way to play or draft Magic